NOOBZY999/myProject/README.md

-I need to find a way to make my code better with pythonista and find how to import pictures.
-My goal is to make a picture
+My goal is to make a video game that has a character shooting lasers at meteors and collecting coins at the same time for points